PhD Interview Tips That Actually Help

 By Ya'el Courtney, PhD | Stanford Postdoc, Harvard PhD in Neuroscience

-Last updated: February 2026
+Last updated: March 2026

 PhD interview weekends are strange.
 You fly to a campus you may have never visited, shake hands with scientists whose papers you've read, try to sound smart and relaxed at the same time, and then go to a student party where you're told "this isn't part of the interview" while knowing it kind of is.

+I did 40 one-on-one faculty interviews across seven programs during my interview season.
+I was terrified before the first one.
+By the end, I genuinely looked forward to them.
 I now coach students through interview prep every cycle, and I've seen the same anxieties come up over and over.
 Here's what I wish someone had told me before I started.

 What PhD Interviews Actually Are